10up/classifai/README.md

 #### 4. Save Image or PDF file or run WP CLI command to batch classify your content

-## Set Up Recommended content (via Microsoft Azure Personalizer)
+## Set Up Recommended Content (via Microsoft Azure Personalizer)

 Note that [Personalizer](https://azure.microsoft.com/en-us/services/cognitive-services/personalizer/) requires sufficient data volume to enable Personalizer to learn.
-In general, we recommend a minimum of ~1,000 events per day to enable Personalizer learn effectively.
+In general, we recommend a minimum of ~1,000 events per day to ensure Personalizer learns effectively.
 If Personalizer doesn't receive sufficient data, the service takes longer to determine the best actions.

 #### 1. Sign up for Azure services

 - [Register for a Microsoft Azure account](https://azure.microsoft.com/en-us/free/) or sign into your existing one.
 - Log into your account and create a new [Personalizer resource](https://portal.azure.com/#create/Microsoft.CognitiveServicesPersonalizer).
 - Enter your service name, select a subscription, location, pricing tier, and resource group.